 - Students who are seeking the early admission option must submit their application by March 1st of their senior year of high school.

 - The student must provide documentation of the following requirements:

 - o ACT of 23

-- High School transcript showing completion of the following courses with a cumulative GPA of 3.0 or better on a 4.0 grade scale:
+- o High School transcript showing completion of the following courses with a cumulative GPA of 3.0 or better on a 4.0 grade scale:

 - Biology (2 semesters)

 - Chemistry (2 semesters)

 - English (4 semesters)

 - Math (2 semesters including algebra)

-The student must also maintain the following requirements while at William Penn University in order to enroll into the final 2 years of the nursing program:
+The student must also maintain the following requirements while at William Penn University in order to enroll into the final two (2) years of the nursing program:

-- Complete a Test of Essential Academic Skills (TEAS), with a score of 60 or greater - Satisfactorily complete required general education courses and a CNA (Certified Nursing Assistant) certification course. - Cumulative GPA of 2.75

-• Minimum grade of C (2.0) in all the following courses (or equivalent courses):
+- Maintain appropriate professional behavior on/off-campus, classroom, clinical sites, and labs. - Nursing or correlative courses have not been repeated more than one time. - Complete a Test of Essential Academic Skills (TEAS), with a score of 60 or greater.
+The TEAS test can be taken up to three times, with remediation on each attempt. - Satisfactorily complete required general education courses and a CNA (Certified Nursing Assistant) certification course. - Cumulative GPA of 2.75 - Minimum grade of C (2.0) in all the following courses (or equivalent courses):

-CHEM 101General Chemistry I BIOL 314 Human Anatomy BIOL 202 Medical & Scientific Terminology KINS 110 Wellness & Fitness BIOL 308 Microbiology MATH 102 Intermediate Algebra BIOL 315 Physiology
+CHEM 101General Chemistry I BIOL 315 Physiology BIOL 202 Medical & Scientific Terminology BIOL 314 Human Anatomy BIOL 308 Microbiology MATH 102 Intermediate Algebra